bd6981/crud/README.md

 ### REST

-**REST**, or REpresentational State Transfer, is a convention that standardizes how clients make requests to servers.
+**REST**, or **RE**presentational **S**tate **T**ransfer, is a convention that standardizes how clients make requests to servers.

 Knowing REST is important because the vast majority of web developers have agreed to follow this same convention.
+(SOAP is an alternative, less common paradigm for APIs.)

 The web as we know it transfers data via HTTP, or Hyper-Text Transfer Protocol, which is a common convention used for **REST**.
 HTTP specifies that a server receives a **request** from a client and then delivers a corresponding **response**.